The Earth was totally turned upside down when its magnetic poles reversed 42.000 years ago.

 Scientists have known about this phenomenon of magnetic pole reversal since the late 60s.
 The magnetic poles of the Earth are not static: they are generated by electric currents from the planet's liquid outer core, constantly in motion.

-Scientists didn't think that the latest magnetic pole reversal had a major environmental impact.
+Scientists didn't think the latest magnetic pole reversal had a major environmental impact.
 Sure, the planet's magnetic field weakened, allowing more cosmic rays to penetrate the atmosphere, but plant and animal life were believed not to have been greatly affected.

 A new study suggests a more dramatic phenomenon: during the magnetic pole reversal, the additional cosmic rays may have reduced ozone concentrations, leading to far more ultraviolet radiation in the atmosphere.